Machine translation: Neural MT

-Major issues
+Instead of training specialized translation models on parallel datasets, one can also directly prompt generative large language models like GPT to translate a text.
+This approach is considered promising, but is still more resource-intensive than specialized translation models.

+Issues

 Studies using human evaluation (e.g. by professional literary translators or human readers) have systematically identified various issues with the latest advanced MT outputs.
+Some quality evaluation studies have found that, in several languages, human translations outperform ChatGPT-produced translations in terminological accuracy and clarity of expression.
 Common issues include the translation of ambiguous parts whose correct translation requires common sense-like semantic language processing or context.
 There can also be errors in the source texts, missing high-quality training data and the severity of frequency of several types of problems may not get reduced with techniques used to date, requiring some level of human active participation.

 Disambiguation

 Word-sense disambiguation concerns finding a suitable translation when a word can have more than one meaning.
 The problem was first raised in the 1950s by Yehoshua Bar-Hillel.
 He pointed out that without a "universal encyclopedia", a machine would never be able to distinguish between the two meanings of a word.
 Today there are numerous approaches designed to overcome this problem.
 They can be approximately divided into "shallow" approaches and "deep" approaches.

 Shallow approaches assume no knowledge of the text.
 They simply apply statistical methods to the words surrounding the ambiguous word.
 Deep approaches presume a comprehensive knowledge of the word.
 So far, shallow approaches have been more successful.

 Claude Piron, a long-time translator for the United Nations and the World Health Organization, wrote that machine translation, at its best, automates the easier part of a translator's job; the harder and more time-consuming part usually involves doing extensive research to resolve ambiguities in the source text, which the grammatical and lexical exigencies of the target language require to be resolved:

 The ideal deep approach would require the translation software to do all the research necessary for this kind of disambiguation on its own; but this would require a higher degree of AI than has yet been attained.
 A shallow approach which simply guessed at the sense of the ambiguous English phrase that Piron mentions (based, perhaps, on which kind of prisoner-of-war camp is more often mentioned in a given corpus) would have a reasonable chance of guessing wrong fairly often.
 A shallow approach that involves "ask the user about each ambiguity" would, by Piron's estimate, only automate about 25% of a professional translator's job, leaving the harder 75% still to be done by a human.